ehb-nj/iac-magic-box/20-freeipa/README.md

 ### Configure a FreeIPA server.

 The command can take arguments or can be run in the interactive mode.
 You can get more details with `man ipa-server-install`.
-To start the interactive installation, run: `ipa-server-install`.
+To start the interactive installation, run: `ipa-server-install --no-ntp`.
 The command will at first gather all required information and then configure all required services.

 ### Variables of the installation (correct by default)
 ```